mygpstracker/mygpstracker/README.md

 <b>SUPPORT ROLES, STRUCTURE AND DEVELOPMENT</b>

 There are plenty of opportunities to participate in a number of different development and community roles.
-We have introduced our web presence at http://www.mygpstracker.xyz that includes a download section, community and support area.
-Github will be the ongoing development leg for:
+We have introduced our web presence at http://www.mygpstracker.xyz that includes a download section, community and free support forum area.
+Github will be serve as the ongoing development leg for this project.

 If you are a <b>software developer</b> interested in phone tracking and have skills in at least one of:
 <ul>